RGBCube/Site/README.md

 Default: false.

+### `services.site.certificate`

+The path to the SSL certificate the site will use.

+Default: null.

+### `services.site.key`

+The path to the SSL key the site will use.

+Default: null.

-### `services.site.port`
+### `services.site.httpPort`

-Specifies on which port the site service listens for connections.
+Specifies on which port the site service listens for HTTP connections.

 Default: 8080.

+### `services.site.httpsPort`

+Specifies on which port the site service listens for HTTPS connections.

+Default: 8443.

 ### `services.site.logLevel`

-The log level to log stuff with.
+Specifies the log level that the site service will log stuff with.

 Default: info.